bttger/markdown-flashcards/README.md

 	-c, --category <category>
 		Show only flashcards of the specified category.
 If no category is specified, you can interactively choose one.
-		It is possible to specify the category by a chapter number or the categories first word, e.g. "2.1" for "2.1 Regular Expressions".
+		It is possible to specify the category by a chapter number or the category's first word, e.g. "2.1" for "2.1 Regular Expressions".

 	-o, --show-category